-A residential and commercial development that takes over six city blocks previously part of the fortress-like Jewel City that housed Johannesburg’s diamond dealers, it’s an important addition to the city.
-It opens up key pedestrian access along Fox Street from vibrant Maboneng to the ABSA towers financial precinct, an area that was not previously easy to traverse safely on foot, while also bringing to market hundreds of new apartments aimed at those who live and work in the city.
+is a residential and commercial development that takes over six city blocks previously part of the fortress-like Jewel City that once housed Johannesburg’s diamond dealers.
+It’s an important addition to the city, opening up key pedestrian access along Fox Street from vibrant Maboneng to the ABSA towers financial precinct, an area that was not previously easy to traverse safely on foot, while also bringing to market hundreds of new apartments aimed at those who live and work in the city.

 The new Jewel City precinct is characterised by its wide and walkable central avenue on Fox Street bounded by colourful, cleverly upgraded previously commercial buildings that have been transformed into residential accommodation available for rent.
 A mix of mainstream commercial tenants such as Clicks, Shoprite and McDonalds on the street level create convenience for city living as well as an emphasis on safe and welcoming public spaces.